syntaxandsips/Syntax-blogs/README.md

 ### Environment Variables

-Create a `.env.local` file in the project root and provide the credentials from your Supabase project.
-Do **not** commit this file.
+Create a `.env.local` file in the project root and supply Supabase credentials (never commit this file):

 ```bash
 NEXT_PUBLIC_SUPABASE_URL=<your-supabase-url>